 Strategy #3: Extract Ideas from Non-Internet Marketing Publications

-If you’re in the internet marketing industry, you may struggle to always get viable and unique content ideas.
-I quite understand how that feels.
-In fact, this used to one of my biggest challenges.
+If you’re in the internet marketing industry, you may struggle to always generate viable and unique content ideas.
+I understand how that feels.
+In fact, it used to one of my biggest challenges.

 1).
 Check for recent publications: Some of these magazines publish quarterly, while others publish monthly.
 Check for recent publications, because the world is constantly changing and you only want recent and current information.

 I’m sure you prefer to read blogs that are regularly updated with useful content, rather than blogs that are dormant.
-And you may have noticed that publishing content regularly means that your search traffic increases as well.
+And, you may have noticed that publishing content regularly means that your search traffic increases, too.